Have a question about funding with QuickBooks Capital?

 Clear picture of your business, 6 months of activity within your QuickBooks account

-Personal and business credit history, including a personal credit score of 580 or higher
+Personal and business credit history, typically a personal FICO score of 620 or higher

 Primary business bank accounts connected through QuickBooks Capital